Giftyaning/Mood-Tracker/README.md

 Try the following to see the full experience:

-1. Add entries across different days
+  Add entries across different days

-2. Switch between light and dark mode
+  Switch light/dark mode

-3. Click a mood history card → open modal
-4. Edit an entry → see it update instantly
-5. Delete an entry → watch insights update
+  Open, edit, and delete entries

-6. Navigate weekly analytics (← / →)
+  Navigate weekly analytics (← / →)

-7. Observe how trend and suggestions change
+  Observe how trend and suggestions change

 ---

-## 🎯 Why This Is a Strong Portfolio Project

-This project demonstrates:

-* Clean front-end engineering
-* Thoughtful UI/UX design
-* Real data persistence (localStorage)
-* Non-trivial data transformations (daily → weekly aggregation)
-* Time-based reasoning (weeks, streaks, trends)
-* Human-centred, responsible design for wellbeing tools

----

-## 🌱 Future Improvements (Optional)

-Some ideas if you want to extend this further:

-* Word cloud from reflections
-* Export entries as CSV
-* Search or filter past entries
-* Mobile-first responsive tweaks
-* Tags for reflections
-* Calendar view
-* Cloud sync option

----

-## 💬 Feedback & Contributions
+## 💬 Contact / Feedback

-Feel free to open an issue or submit a pull request if you have ideas or improvements.
+If you have suggestions or would like to collaborate, feel free to open an issue or reach out.

-If you’d like, I can also provide:

-* A LinkedIn post to showcase this project
-* A GitHub Issues template
-* Or a demo video script

-Happy coding 🌿